open-telemetry/opentelemetry-collector-contrib/extension/storage/README.md

 # Storage

-Storage is a singleton extension that can be used to persist state to disk.
-Other components can request a persistance interface from the storage extension, and use it to manage a persistent key/value store.
+A storage extension persist state beyond the collector process.
+Other components can request a storage client from the storage extension and use it to manage state.

-The `Storage` interface contains the following methods:
+The `storage.Extension` interface contains the following methods:
 ```
 Get(string) ([]byte, error) // returns error if not found
 Set(string, []byte) error   // returns error if not set
 Delete(string) error        // returns error if not found
 ```
+Note: All methods should return error only if a problem occurred.
+(For example, if a fiel )

-# TODO
+# TODO Sample code

-- Document configuration
-- Sample code to get the extension, and to get the inteface from it
 - Document component expections